 Recent years have seen increasing interest in MSP as a research subject.
 Different disciplines are now actively integrating MSP in their research agendas, and a growing body of literature is beginning to emerge on various aspects of MSP offering valuable insights for national and transnational MSP processes.
 As a multi-level and cross-sectoral process, and dealing with marine space, the marine environment and a variety of different user groups and interests, there is a clear need to investigate MSP from various perspectives.
 Both natural and social sciences play an important role.

-BALTSPACE is the first transnational, interdisciplinary MSP research project in the BSR, complementing past and current MSP projects in the BSR.
-BALTSPACE is working towards a better understanding of key challenges in MSP and will offer science-based practical lessons for MSP planners and policy makers.
+BALTSPACE was the first transnational, interdisciplinary MSP research project in the BSR, complementing past and current MSP projects in the BSR.
+BALTSPACE was working towards a better understanding of key challenges in MSP and will offer science-based practical lessons for MSP planners and policy makers.
 This website provides you with the main accomplishments of the projects.